khofstadter/enhancingaudiodescription.com/README.md

 ## TODO
 ### now
 - check accessibility - continue with https://www.experte.com/accessibility
+  - make meaningful alt texts (iframe titles as well)
 - integrate Mailchimp (ask Marianna for access)
 - new logo
+- provide captions for videos and audio ?

+### Warren check
+- better to link the feature image and the title or is it OK to link the find out more phrase?

 ### Home
 - ! new logo